 There are three categories under tort law, including the following:

-It is possible to have more than one tortfeasor in a tort claim or a lawsuit.
+Yes.
+Having more than one tortfeasor in a tort claim or lawsuit is possible.
 In cases where two or more people or entities are liable or share responsibility for damages in a tort action, it is referred to as joint liability.

 Several liability in law is a system that the court uses to distribute responsibility in cases where there are multiple negligent parties.